Scientific Projects

 The mitochondrion has been described as the power house of the cell due to its major function-adenosine triphosphate (ATP) production, accompanied by electron transport chain (ETC), tricarboxylic acid cycle (TCA), along with other biological pathways.
 Defects in mitochondria are linked to human diseases such as cancer, Alzheimer’s disease and diabetes.
 These defects can cause physiological and metabolic alterations in mitochondria as well as in cytosol.
 Due to the huge metabolite pool in cytosol, it is difficult to address the origin of these alterations.
 Therefore, it is necessary to isolate mitochondria and cytosol to find out possible compartment-specific metabolic alterations, which are helpful in understanding the molecular mechanism of mitochondrial homeostasis in response to varies genetic mutations.

-4) Disturbances of Metabolic Homeostasis in Model Systems for Nephronophthisis
+5) Disturbances of metabolic homeostasis in model Systems for nephronophthisis

 Nephronophthisis is an autosomal recessive form of polycystic kidney disease and the leading cause of hereditary kidney failure in children and young adults.
 Nephronophthisis proteins (NPHP), such as Anks3 and Anks6, localise to the primary cilium, an important cellular sensing and signalling organelle, and lead to laterality defects and kidney failure in patients.
 Loss of NPHPs cause massive alterations on amino acid and nucleoside metabolism.
 In close collaboration with Prof. Walz, effects of NPHPs on DNA damage, proliferation as well as apoptosis were investigated to elucidate whether NPHPs are required for functional ciliary signalling and metabolic homeostasis.